 Audio cassettes, questionnaires and transcripts compiled during research for the book The motor car industry in Coventry since the 1890s: origins, development and structure by Prof. Tom Donnelly, Professor of Automotive Business, Centre for Business In Society at Coventry University & former Coventry University history lecturer David Thoms.

 The cassettes have been digitised as part of the Unlocking Our Sound Heritage project by its Midlands Hub team at Leicester University.
-The interviews will be available to listen to and download via our online catalogue as soon as possible in 2020.
+The interviews are available to listen to and download via our online catalogue.
 There are also plans to digitise the transcripts as well.

 Reference Number: HOB